Taiwan shoots down unidentified drone over island near China

+The Taiwanese offshore island of Shiyu, or Lion Islet, in front of the Chinese city of Xiamen, China.[Source: CNN]

-Taiwan says it has shot down an unidentified civilian drone over one of its islands that lies just a few kilometres from mainland China.
+Taiwan says it has shot down an unidentified civilian drone over one of its islands that lies just a few kilometers from mainland China.

+The drone was spotted shortly after midday Thursday above the waters of Lion Islet, a small island in the Kinmen County grouping that is controlled by Taiwan and lies about 4 kilometers (2.5 miles) from the shore of Xiamen, China.

-A branch of Taiwan’s Ministry of National Defense, says the drone was shot down after warning flares failed to drive it away.
+The Kinmen Defense Command, a branch of Taiwan’s Ministry of National Defense, said the drone was shot down after warning flares failed to drive it away.

 This is the latest in a string of similar incidents to have taken place near the offshore group of islands.